3dincrement/Online-3D-QR-Codes-Generation-Website/README.md

 Input: QR Image and an arbitrary 3D surface

-Output: 3D QR Codes on arbitrary surfaces# Online-3D-QR-Codes-Generation-Website
+Output: 3D QR Codes on arbitrary surfaces